pvillela/rust-bench-diff/src/lib1.md

 The present library provides a convenient, efficient, and statistically sound alternative to the above cumbersome methodology.

 `bench_diff` has been validated by extensive benchmark testing.
-In addition, a simple mathematical model provides additional corroboration for this library's benchmarking approach.

 # Quick Start